ivri/conceptcreeplab/content/publication/journal-article/index.md

 ---
-abstract: The  concept  of  ‘looping  effects’  helps  to  clarify  how  psychiat-ric  conditions  are  moving  targets.
+abstract: The  concept  of  ‘looping  effects’  helps  to  clarify  how  psychiatric  conditions  are  moving  targets.
 As  professional  understand-ings of mental disorders change, people shape their behaviour, experience  and  self-understanding  in  response.
 By  this  means,  evolving concepts of mental disorder, carried by language, arose